 J Mark Morris and Athena Dong : San Diego : California : May 15, 2020 : v1

 Athena grew up in San Diego and graduated from UCLA in 2019 with a bachelor’s degree in biology.
 She has always enjoyed writing and the limitless pursuit of knowledge that science provides.
 During her time at UCLA, she worked as an undergraduate researcher with the W. M. Keck Center for Neurophysics, which helped cultivate her interests in biophysics and the field as a whole.
-Athena will begin medical school in fall 2020, and is currently working at a biopharmaceutical company to develop antibody therapies for critical illnesses.
-Her hobbies are drawing, baking, exploring art galleries, and spending time with family and friends.
+Following graduation Athena worked at a biopharmaceutical company developing antibody therapies for critical illnesses.
+Athena began medical school in fall 2020, Her hobbies are drawing, baking, exploring art galleries, and spending time with family and friends.

 Mark is originally from the midwest U.S. and he relocated to San Diego in 1994.
 He has enjoyed a career in the computer and database systems industry in both technical and managerial roles.
 Mark took a sabbatical in 2017 and began working full time on a theory of nature and the Universe in January 2018.
 Since then he continues to advance the ideas and seek collaborators on this open-source research that he calls Neoclassical Physics and Quantum Gravity.
 Mark’s hobbies include his fruit tree orchard and his electric motorcycle.